- →Employed groomers earn $25K–$45K/year; independent operators earn $45K–$85K+

 No-show rate.
 At $75 per appointment, two no-shows per week costs $7,800 per year.
 Owners who enforce deposit policies and send automated reminders recover most of that.

 Service mix.
-Add-ons — teeth brushing, de-shedding treatments, blueberry facials, nail grinding — typically cost $10–$25 and add 15–30 minutes per appointment.
+Add-ons — teeth brushing, de-shedding, nail grinding — cost $10–$25 and add 15–30 minutes.
 High-add-on salons earn significantly more per dog without adding appointments.

-Visibility into the business.
-Owners who know their numbers — revenue per day, top services, new client growth, cancellation rate — make better decisions.
-Owners running on paper or spreadsheets often don't know whether Tuesday or Thursday is their most profitable day, which services have the best margin, or how many new clients they're actually getting per month.
+Visibility into the numbers.
+Owners who know their revenue per day, top services, cancellation rate, and new client growth make better decisions.
+Owners running on paper or spreadsheets often can't tell you which day of the week makes them the most money.

 How location affects grooming income

-Location moves the needle more than almost any other factor.
-The same groomer doing the same work earns dramatically different amounts depending on where they practice:
+Location moves the needle more than almost any other factor:

-High-earning markets: New York City, Los Angeles, San Francisco, Miami, Seattle, Boston, Chicago.
-Full groom prices routinely run $100–$180 for medium to large breeds.
+High-earning markets: New York, Los Angeles, San Francisco, Miami, Seattle, Boston, Chicago.
+Full grooms run $100–$180 for medium to large breeds.
 Mobile groomers in these markets regularly hit six figures.

 Mid-range markets: Austin, Denver, Nashville, Phoenix, Atlanta, Dallas.
 Full grooms typically $65–$110.
-Strong earning potential, lower cost of living often means better quality of life at similar income levels.
+Lower cost of living often means better quality of life at similar income levels.

-Lower-earning markets: Rural areas and small towns typically see full groom prices of $45–$75.
-Volume and efficiency matter more here.
+Lower-earning markets: Rural areas and small towns typically see full grooms at $45–$75.
+Volume and efficiency matter more.
 Owners who master the schedule and minimize downtime can still build strong businesses.

 What actually separates $35,000 groomers from $85,000 groomers

 How full their schedule is.
-A groomer booked solid 5 days a week earns dramatically more than one with gaps, cancellations, and no-shows.
-This is almost entirely a systems problem, not a marketing problem.
+A groomer booked solid 5 days a week earns dramatically more than one with gaps and no-shows.
+This is almost entirely a systems problem — not a marketing problem.

 Whether they raise prices.
-Many groomers haven't raised prices in years despite inflation and increased demand.
+Many groomers haven't raised prices in years despite inflation and growing demand.
 A $10 price increase across 1,200 appointments per year is $12,000 in additional revenue.
-If you're not sure what the market supports in your area, how to price your dog grooming services covers the full framework.
+If you're unsure what the market supports, how to price your dog grooming services covers the full framework.

-Whether they have repeat clients or constantly acquire new ones.
-New client acquisition costs time and marketing money.
+Whether they retain clients or constantly acquire new ones.
+New client acquisition costs time and money.
 Repeat clients who rebook automatically are significantly more valuable.
 Retention is a function of experience, communication, and follow-up — all of which can be systematized.

-How much time they spend on admin.
-Groomers who spend 30–60 minutes per day on scheduling, reminders, and record-keeping have fewer productive hours.
-Those who automate admin tasks have more time to groom — or more time for life outside the salon.
+How much time they lose to admin.
+Groomers spending 30–60 minutes per day on scheduling, reminders, and records have fewer productive hours.
+Those who automate admin have more time to groom — or more time for life outside the salon.

 The honest income ceiling for independent groomers

 Working alone, a skilled solo groomer in a decent market can realistically earn $60,000–$90,000 net if they stay fully booked and run their business well.
-Beyond that, you're either in a very high-cost-of-living area, adding staff, or diversifying into training or products.
+Beyond that, you're either in a very high-cost market, adding staff, or diversifying into training or products.

 The path to higher income isn't working faster or longer.
 It's working smarter: tighter scheduling, better retention, higher prices, more add-ons, and less time lost to no-shows and admin.